vuejs/apollo/docs/migration/README.md

-# Migrating from vue-apollo 2.x and apollo 1.x
+# From vue-apollo 2 and Apollo 1

 The main changes are related to the apollo client setup.
 Your components code shouldn't be affected.
 Apollo now uses a more flexible [apollo-link](https://github.com/apollographql/apollo-link) system that allows compositing multiple links together to add more features (like batching, offline support and more).